 The latest statements by the Thai government announce temporary visa suspensions for travelers from the most affected areas, intended to lower the risk of further spreading of the disease.

-Since its discovery in the Chinese region of Wuhan in late 2019, the new strain of coronavirus (COVID-19) has infected over 130,000 people around the world.
-Although the vast majority of contagions remain in China, cases are rising in some other countries.
+Since its discovery in the Chinese region of Wuhan in late 2019, the new strain of coronavirus (COVID-19) has infected over 3.51 million people around the world.
+Although the vast majority of initial contagions remained in China, cases are quickly rising in several other countries.

 Thailand has so far experienced a relatively low number of infections and therefore, decided to temporarily cancel visa exemptions and visas on arrival for passengers from the most affected regions.